How to Recover Deleted Files from Google Drive: 4 Options

 2. In the context menu, click Manage versions.

 4. Google Drive will download the file version on your PC.
-You can then upload it back to the cloud.
+You can then upload it back to the cloud storage.

 Version History